opencor/docker/README.md

 ### From a clone

-If you clone this repository, you will not only be able to build a container with a default or a specific version of OpenCOR, but also a container based on a local archive of OpenCOR:
+If you clone the [GitHub repository](https://github.com/opencor/docker), you will not only be able to build a container with a default or a specific version of OpenCOR, but also a container based on a local archive of OpenCOR:

     docker build -t opencor --build-arg archive=<archive> .